iLPdev/prs/README.md

 [![Status Ventis][status-ventis]][andivionian-status-classifier] ![Travis (.com) branch](https://img.shields.io/travis/com/iLPdev/discMapper/develop?style=flat)

 - **Project State**: Procedural Realms Script is under active development.
 The application can be used, but may be unstable.
-We are in need of beta testing prior to moving forward with the v1.0.0 release.
+We are in need of continued testing prior to moving forward with each new release.

-- **Current Release**: v0.12.0
+- **Current Release**: v1.1.0

 **[^Top](#table-of-contents)**